 The Symphonic Band is a performance ensemble that studies, rehearses, and performs the music of the standard band repertoire.
 Members of the ensemble are expected to possess a basic mastery of the playing skills of their chosen instrument as well as the fundamentals of musicianship.
 The ensemble performs frequently.
+This course may be taken 4 times.
 Lecture & lab.
-Optional credit/no credit or grade.
+Optional pass/no pass or grade.
 Transferable to CSU; UC.

-MUSIC 110 AD - 2 Units Golden West Symphonic Band
+MUSIC G110 - 2 Units Golden West Symphonic Band

 The primary performing band representing the college in the community.
 Emphasis on study and performance of music from standard band repertory.
 Performances on campus and away include concerts, outdoor activities and athletic events.
 A band tour is planned for spring semester.
+This course may be taken 4 times.
 Lecture & lab.
-Optional credit/no credit or grade.
+Optional pass/no pass or grade.
 Transferable to CSU; UC.